Cuyama Valley

-The Cuyama Valley (Chumash: Kuyam, meaning "Clam") is a valley along the Cuyama River in Central California, in northern Santa Barbara, southern San Luis Obispo, southwestern Kern, and northwestern Ventura counties.
-It is about two hours driving time from both Los Angeles and the Santa Barbara area.
+The Cuyama Valley (Chumash: Kuyam, meaning "Clam") is a valley along the Cuyama River in Central California, spanning northern Santa Barbara County, southern San Luis Obispo County, southwestern Kern County, and northwestern Ventura counties.
+It is about a two hour drive from either Los Angeles or the Santa Barbara area.

-It is a sparsely inhabited area containing two primary towns – Cuyama and New Cuyama, and also Ventucopa.
+The Cuyama Valley is sparsely inhabited, containing the unincorporated settlements of Cuyama, New Cuyama, and Ventucopa.
 The land is largely used for ranching, agriculture, and oil and gas production.
 California State Route 166 runs along most of the east/west length of the valley, connecting Kern County and the southern San Joaquin Valley with Santa Maria and coastal Santa Barbara and San Luis Obispo Counties.
 State Route 33 runs north/south through the eastern end of the valley, connecting the southern San Joaquin Valley to Ojai and coastal Ventura County.

+The valley is home to the 40 MW Cuyama Solar Project, the largest photovoltaic power station in Santa Barbara County.